 To provide unlimited medical insurance coverage to employees, consider:

 - Creating an in-house (employee-owned) insurance offering that covers EVERY mild to serious illness and/or condition.

 - Extending the insurance to cover the family members of employees, if financially possible.

 Providing employees incentives that cover all aspects of maintaining a healthy lifestyle will establish a team of focused, energetic, and driven professionals.

 21) Vehicle Financing Assistance

-Another effective financial incentive – vehicular financing assistance should allow employees to attain their vehicle of choice, with the company serving as a reliable co-payer.
+Another effective financial incentive – vehicular financing assistance should allow employees to attain their vehicle of choice, with the serving as a reliable co-payer.

 To assist employees with vehicle financing, consider: